When I was an in-house marketer at construction and home service companies, finding the best websites for contractor leads was tough.

 How to get the most out of Houzz Pro+

-• Optimize your profile.
+- Optimize your profile.
 Anyone can set up a Houzz profile without being a Pro+ member.
 These profiles are listed in the Houzz Directory, and your images show up in keyword searches.
-Before you start paying for the service, it’s worthwhile to try a free profile and see how well it performs for you.
-Then add the paid advertising as a bonus, if the free profile works for you.
+Before you start paying for the service, it’s worthwhile to try a basic profile and see how well it performs for you.
+Then add the paid advertising as a bonus, if the basic profile works for you.

-Networx is a lead generation service for contractors and home service professionals.
+Networx is one of the best lead generation companies for home projects.

 I first used Networx when I was running marketing for a plumbing company.